 Shipping Preparation for Cups of Free Floating Sections

 Shipment of cups of free floating sections must be handled in a “very careful manner”, otherwise the sections will tear apart during transport.
 NSA is very experienced in this process, therefore our clients receive intact sections when we ship cups to them.
-The important step required for maintaining these intact sections during transport is TOPPING OFF.
-That is, “overfilling” of the cups with the AP solution so that NO air remains within the cup when the lid is secured.
+The important step required for maintaining these intact sections during transport is TOPPING OFF (see video below).
+That is, “overfilling” of the cups with the Antigen Preserve (AP) solution so that NO air remains within the cup when the lid is secured.
 We check each cup after this filling by turning it upside down, observing for ANY air bubbles.
 If one or more air bubbles are observed we remove the lid and “overfill” again, repeating this cycle until NO air bubbles are observed when turning over the cup.
 We then tighten the lid more, parafilm the lid to the cup, and place in ziplock bags.

 For more information: